DecTrain: Deciding When to Train a Monocular Depth DNN Online: DecTrain: Deciding When to Train

 \subsubsection{Inputs relevant to ability to improve}

 Online training uses self-supervision, which provides noisy guidance, requiring us to consider the \textit{ability to improve}.
-We refer to the ability to improve as the ability of the self-supervised loss to guide the DNN weights in the correct direction to improve accuracy.
-For example, photometric error, which is part of the off-the-shelf self-supervised loss used in this work~\cite{vodisch2023codeps}, can fail when there is low texture in the image, too little or too much movement, or repeated patterns.
-In addition, there are sources of error that cannot be reduced even with online training due to missing data in the input image (\textit{e.g.}, a completely dark patch of an image).
-To capture the ability to improve, we include the aleatoric uncertainty of the depth prediction $\sigma^2_{a}(X_{t})$ (capturing the uncertainty in the data that will not be reduced by training), the poses of the robot in the current and previous two frames (capturing motion) $\mathcal{P}_{t-2:t}$, and the number of landmarks extracted using SIFT~\cite{lowe2004distinctive} in the current and previous two frames (capturing texture) $f_{t-2:t}$.
+We refer to the ability to improve as the ability of the self-supervision to guide the DNN weights in the correct direction to improve accuracy.
+For example, photometric error, which is part of the off-the-shelf self-supervised loss we use~\cite{vodisch2023codeps}, can fail in cases of low image texture or when the motion is too fast or too slow.
+In addition, there are sources of error that cannot be reduced with online training due to missing data in the image (\textit{e.g.}, a completely dark patch of an image).
+To capture the ability to improve, we include the aleatoric uncertainty of the depth prediction (capturing the uncertainty in the data that will not be reduced by training), the poses of the robot in the current and previous two frames (capturing motion), and the number of landmarks extracted using SIFT~\cite{lowe2004distinctive} in the current and previous two frames (capturing texture) to indicate low or high ability to improve as seen in Fig.~\ref{fig:diagram}.
 To keep $\psi_{t}$ compact for reducing the memory and compute overhead, we only use summary statistics (mean, median, maximum, and minimum) for the above quantities.